aleixcanalda/TheChosenModel/theory2.md

 ### Input (mandatory argument)

 As we can see above, the input has to be a directory containing only PDB files.
-These files have to include two interacting chains from the model and the name of each file has to follow a set structure: name_chain1_chain2.pdb(.gz) where the name is an alphanumerical string and the chains must coincide with the IDs of the chains inside the file.
+These files have to include two interacting chains from the model and the name of each file has to follow a set structure: chain1stechiometry_chain2stechiometry.name_chain1_chain2.pdb(.gz) where chain1stechiometry is an alphanumerical string that will be used to identify the stechiometry of the structure, the name is an alphanumerical string and the chains must coincide with the IDs of the chains inside the file.
 As it can be seen, the PDB files can either be compressed or not.

+Example of input files for the protein macrocomplex 1gzx:

+P69905_P68871.1gzx_A_B.pdb
+P69905_P69905.1gzx_A_C.pdb
+P69905_P68871.1gzx_A_D.pdb

 ### Stechiometry

 The stechiometry file must contain a line for each chain and its associated number, such as:

-A:2

-B:2
+P69905:2

+P68871:2

 ### Output directory (mandatory argument)